I. Purpose of This Text

 - routed around censorship

-Their ethic was pragmatic, not utopian.
-Systems were judged by what they enforced, not what they promised.
+Their ethic was pragmatic rather than utopian.
+Systems were judged by what they enforced, not by what they promised.

-Bitcoin and related protocols were not anomalies.
-They were the first successful instantiations of this ethic at the level of capital itself.
+Bitcoin and related protocols were the first successful instantiations of this ethic at the level of capital itself, not anomalies at the edge of it.

 V. What “Crypto” Means in This Context

-“Crypto” here does not denote markets, tokens, or culture.
+“Crypto” here refers to cryptographic enforceability, not to markets, tokens, or culture.

 A cryptographic system: